At the Royal British Legion Group, we believe in being open and up front with people about how we use their personal data.

 To do this, we may use additional external sources of data to increase and enhance the information we hold about you, such as Experian Mosaic.
 This may include obtaining details of changes of address, age data and other contact details and consumption and demographic data.
 It may also include information from public registers and other publicly available sources such as Companies House, newspapers and magazines.
 We regularly monitor our suppliers to ensure they meet our required standards and that they comply with current Data Protection legislation.

-If you do not wish your data to be used in any of the ways listed above, or have questions about this, then please get in touch at firstname.lastname@example.org
+If you do not wish your data to be used in any of the ways listed above, or have questions about this, then please firstname.lastname@example.org.

 If you enter your contact details in one of our online registration forms, we may use this information to contact you even if you don't "send " or "submit "the form.
 We will only do this to see if we can help with any problems you might be experiencing with the form or with our websites.